uintdev/Discord-Invite-Gateway/README.md

 ## About

-Discord Cache Dump is a web gateway that offers additional protection against automated usage of Discord invites.
+Discord Invite Gateway is a web gateway that offers additional protection against automated usage of Discord invites.

 ## Features